Who are family caregivers?

 o Share feelings, needs and concerns in a supportive, non-threatening and non-judgmental environment

 o Familiarize people with local programs and resources available

-A Caregiver Support Group meets the 2nd Wednesday of each month from 1:00-2:30p.m. in Fennimore at the Memorial Building.
+A Caregiver Connect Meeting meets the 2nd Wednesday of each month from 1:00-2:30p.m. in Fennimore at the Memorial Building.
 Due to COVID-19 precautions, this group is now meeting on Zoom the 2nd Wednesday of each month from 1:00-2:00 p.m.

 Please contact the Aging & Disability Resource Center for more information about the Family Caregiver Support Program and Support Groups 608-723-6113 or 1-800-514-0066.